 The Suwannee River region supports essential fish habitat and the most viable population of the threatened gulf sturgeon.
 Big Bend's vast seagrass beds with mud and sand substrates are important marine habitats to this species.

 Staff work with environmental resource permitting agencies to ensure only proper dredge and fill activities occur within the preserve.
-They are also working with the Department of Agriculture & Consumer Services' Division of Aquaculture to relocate clam leases and establish live-rock leases.
+They also are working with the Florida Department of Agriculture and Consumer Services' Division of Aquaculture to relocate clam leases and establish live-rock leases.